jay-hodgson/Sage-Governance-Documents/Terms.md

 <h2>Full Terms of Service</h2>

-Welcome, and thank you for your interest in Sage Bionetworks (“<strong>Sage</strong>,” “<strong>we
-</strong>” or “<strong>us</strong>") and our services.
-These include our Synapse platform located at
-www.synapse.org, our websites, hosted applications, mobile, or other downloadable applications, portals, topical challenges run through platform(s), analysis tools, and other information and services provided by us (collectively, the “<strong>Service”</strong>").
-These Terms of Service are a legally binding contract between you (“<strong>you</strong>” or “<strong>your</strong>”) and Sage regarding your use of the Service.
+Welcome, and thank you for your interest in Sage Bionetworks (“<strong>Sage</strong>,” “<strong>we</strong>” or “<strong>us</strong>") and our services.
+These include our Synapse platform located at www.synapse.org, our websites, hosted applications, mobile, or other downloadable applications, portals, topical challenges run through platform(s), analysis tools, and other information and services provided by us (collectively, the “<strong>Service”</strong>").
+These Terms of Service are a legally binding contract between you (“<strong>you</strong>”or“<strong>your</strong>”) and Sage regarding your use of the Service.

 <p>PLEASE READ THE FOLLOWING TERMS CAREFULLY</p>